openstack/glance-specs/specs/template.rst

 reviewers.

 At least, one of the reviewers should be a core member in the corresponding project.
-This individual could also serve as a liasion for the developer(s);
+This individual could also serve as a liaison for the developer(s);
 thus providing them a better communication medium with the other core reviewers, as needed.